craflin/mingtest/README.md

 # Ming Test

-Ming Test is a minimalistic C++ unit test framework and a "drop in" replacement for the gtest (and gtest_main) library.
+Ming Test is a minimalistic C++ unit test framework and a "drop in" replacement for the gtest (and the gtest_main) library.
+Contrarily to google test, it compiles quickly, does some basic memory consistency checking, does not depend on modern C++, does not conflict with other libraries, does not cause warnings when evaluating simple expressions and does not interfere with debugging.

 Features:
 * Very small include header that does not include system or standard library headers